 She categorized parenting techniques into three main styles: permissive parenting, authoritarian parenting, and authoritative parenting.

 Permissive parents are overly lenient with their children’s needs.
 They give in to their every whim and believe the universe centers around their child.
 This is a common mistake parents make.

 The lack of consistent rules can lead to chaos and an unbalanced parent/child relationship.
 Kids often become spoiled under this parenting type.

 Authoritarian parents are the opposite.
 They are too strict and inflexible.
 In the long run, kids with authoritarian parents become secretive, rebellious, and resentful.

-Authoritative parents are the most balanced of all the type.
+Authoritative parents are the most balanced of all the types.
 They love and acknowledge their children without being overly indulgent.
-They can be flexible, but also have reasonable and age appropriate rules.
+They can be flexible but also have reasonable and age-appropriate rules.